This story was updated Oct. 7.

 Hyundai’s troubles have it joining other EV-related factories juiced by IRA funding in battleground states that have run into local opposition.
 In Michigan, battery maker Gotion has faced local pushback — and has become a political flashpoint — because its corporate parent is Chinese.
 Also in Michigan, neighbors of Ford’s planned battery plant in Marshall sued unsuccessfully to block the land being zoned for heavy industry in an area of mostly farmland.

 In Savannah, Hyundai says it is looking out for residents’ concerns, and the plant’s supporters say it will provide a huge economic jolt.
-The 16-million-square-foot factory is on unincorporated land and will produce the Hyundai Ioniq 5, a compact EV.
-The company has promised to create up to 8,500 jobs.
+The 16-million-square-foot factory, built on unincorporated land, rolled its first production vehicle off the line in October.
+The company said in a statement that its first vehicle model, the electric Hyundai Ioniq 5, will start appearing at dealerships by the end of the year.
+So far, the plant has hired over 1,000 people; Hyundai has promised to create up to 8,500 jobs.

 “The trickle effect … is massive, and these projects bring in good wages,” said Hugh “Trip” Tollison, CEO of the Savannah Economic Development Authority (SEDA), an economic development agency that fostered the project.